dontlearncpp/YOLO-DCow/README.md

 # YOLOv8-with-RGB-D-and-AFFP
-This is an official implementation of a paper titled "Using an improved deep instance segmentation network to extract cow shapes from depth images and point clouds spaces"
+This is an official implementation of a paper titled "Deep instance segmentation network based cow shape extraction using RGB-D images"
 All codes will be published here.
 ![嵌套序列 02_5](https://github.com/dontlearncpp/YOLOv8-with-RGB-D-and-AFFP/assets/103402250/7b23319f-baab-4b61-ad93-54caeccb09f3)